Ingham County Youth Center

 You can support your loved ones at Ingham County Youth Center on InmateAid, if you have any immediate questions contact the facility directly at 517-887-4330.

-The Ingham County Youth Center is a medium to low-security detention center located at 700 East Jolly Road Lansing, MI that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes which they are accused.
+The Ingham County Youth Center is a medium to low-security detention center located at 700 East Jolly Road Lansing, MI that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes of which they are accused.
 Most of the adolescents are here for less than two years.

 Inmate phone service through Securus.
 FIfteen minute calls are $19.47.
 With an InmateAid number we can get the same 15-minute call for $3.15 (save $16.32 per call).
 Click here to check it out.